mount(8) - phpMan

 /olddir /newdir none bind

-After this call the same contents is accessible in two places.
+After this call the same contents are accessible in two places.

-possible to use the bind mount to create a mountpoint from a
+sible to use the bind mount to create a mountpoint from a regular

 mount --bind foo foo

-not possible submounts.
-The entire file hierarchy including sub-
+possible submounts.
+The entire file hierarchy including submounts is

 mount --rbind olddir newdir

-This feature is not supported by Linux kernel and it is imple-
+This feature is not supported by the Linux kernel; it is implemented in

-mented in userspace by additional remount mount(2) syscall.
-This
+userspace by an additional mount(2) remounting system call.
+This solu-

 mount --bind olddir newdir

-Note that read-only bind will create a read-only mountpoint (VFS
+Note that a read-only bind will create a read-only mountpoint (VFS

-It's impossible to change mount options recursively (for example
+impossible to change mount options recursively (for example with -o

 mount --move olddir newdir